Sales assets your team will actually use

 Here’s how it works

-I don't need seven workshops to see the dysfunction.
-Three honest conversations with your SMEs and a look at what you're currently using tells me everything.
+I don't need seven workshops.
+Three honest conversations with your SMEs, a look at what you're currently using, and market and competitive research tell me everything.

 What you get: